Reverse of an Athenian silver tetradrachm showing the Little Owl (Athene noctua), circa 450 BCE.

 From Athena's owl to Odin's ravens.

-The strongest primary-source associations between specific animals and wisdom are the Greek owl of Athena (Aristophanes, Birds), Odin's ravens Huginn and Muninn (Poetic Edda, Grímnismál 20), the Egyptian ibis of Thoth (Pyramid Texts), and the elephant Ganesha in Hindu tradition (Ganesha Purana).
-The pop-concept builds on those sources.
+The strongest primary-source associations between specific animals and wisdom are the Greek owl of Athena (Aristophanes, Birds; Athenian tetradrachm coinage), Odin's ravens Huginn and Muninn (Poetic Edda, Grímnismál 20), the Egyptian ibis of Thoth (Pyramid Texts), and the elephant Ganesha in Hindu tradition (Ganesha Purana).
+The crow's intelligence is also documented in modern cognitive ethology.

 Animals in this list